raiden-network/spec/messaging.rst

 Fields and signature
 ^^^^^^^^^^^^^^^^^^^^

-``WithdrawRequest`` is an :term:`onchain message`.
-This is the format in which it is packed to compute the ``signature``, and in which it could be forwarded to a contract.
+The table below specifies the format in which a ``WithdrawRequest`` is packed to compute the signature.

 In addition to the signed fields listed below, the message has: